liebig/cron/README.md

 ## Raison d’être

 ### Simplicity
-The big goal is to create a simple central way to define cron jobs with Laravel.
-Creating cron jobs with Cron is simple because you can use the build in events for managing all your jobs.
-For creating a job you only need a job name, a cron expression and a function which will be called if the time has come.
-Of course PHP is only running if you call it, so you additionally need something which starts Cron.
+The aim is to create a simple way to define cron jobs with Laravel.
+Creating cron jobs with Cron is easy because this tool provides you with a lot of events that you can use to manage all your jobs.
+For creating a job you only need a job name, a cron expression and a function which will be called as soon as the time has come.
+Of course PHP is only running if you call it, so you need something in addition which starts Cron.

 ### Accessibility
-The Cron start call can be executed from the same machine where your Laravel is located (for example with crontab) or from everywhere on the internet (for example from a web cron service) - it is just a command execution or route call.
+The Cron starting call can be executed from the same machine where your Laravel is located (for example with crontab) or from everywhere on the internet (for example from a web cron service) - it is just a command execution or route call.

 ### Centralization
 The Cron management is centralized at a single point in your application.
 You define all jobs in PHP and don't have to use other tools.
 Deactivating or removing a Cron job is only a PHP function call away.

 ### Platform independency
 Laravel is a great way to build small and big web applications.
 But not every application platform runs on a server which allows unix shell access.
 For these applications Cron provides the possibility to use an external web cron service to start Cron.
-If you have shell access, it’s great and you can use Crons build in run command to start the job management.
-This is the meaning of independency.
+If you have shell access - great, you can make use of Cron's command to start the job management.

 ### Monitoring
 If something went wrong with your jobs, Cron will inform you.
-Besides the logging to a Monolog object, to the Laravel logging facility and to database you can add an event listener to get information about error jobs or successfully executed jobs.
+Next to the logging to Monolog, to the Laravel logging facility and to the database, you can add an event listener to get information about error jobs or successfully executed jobs.
 After execution you will receive a detailed report about the Cron run.
-With the power of PHP and events, you can send a mail, a notification or anything else if anything goes good or bad.
+With the power of PHP and events you can send a mail, a notification or anything else if anything happens.
 Cron is talkative like your grandma.

 ### My personal comfort zone
 At last, Cron is my personal way to manage job scheduling.
 I am a web application developer, not an infrastructure guy.
 I like to handle things in PHP and not in the shell.
 I want to deploy my application to another server without worrying if I have access to crontab or other Linux tools.
 I really like Laravels event functionality but don't like Laravel commands.
-Cron management should be easy and powerful as well.
-And finally, I love to handle things at a single point in my application without using the shell or write a PHP file for each job.
+Cron management should be easy and powerful at the same time.
+And finally, I love to handle things at a single place in my application without using the shell or write a PHP file for each job.
 Cron is the try to manage cron jobs without headaches.

 ---